soffes/redacted-i18n/Readme.markdown

 ## Thanks

-Huge thanks to all of the volunteers that have helped translate Redacted!
+Huge thanks to all of the volunteers that have helped localize Redacted!

 ### French